Woody4618/bar/README.md

 anchor deploy
 ```

-Then you need to deplace the program id in all places where it is used.
+Then you need to replace the program id in all places where it is used.
 Jus search and replace in hte project.
 If you change the program you also need to copy the idl into a few places.
 For that you can use the copy_types.sh script in the root of the repo or use the srcipt to figure out all the places where the idl needs to be placed.

-## Bar Configuration

-1. Create a new bar:

-   - Visit `/bar/your-bar-name/setup`
-   - Connect your wallet
-   - Initialize the bar

-2. Add products:

-   - Set product names and prices in USDC.
-Other SPL tokens work as well and can be added to the list
-   - Configure Telegram notifications
-   - Manage receipts

-3. Set up Telegram notifications:
-   - Create a Telegram channel
-   - Add your bot as an administrator
-   - Configure the channel ID in the bar setup

-## Raspberry Pi Setup
+### Raspberry Pi Setup

 **For detailed Raspberry Pi setup instructions, see [`raspberry/README.md`](raspberry/README.md).**